 The design process involves focusing on ship interiors, ensuring they are fitted with weather-proof lighting and tailored naval outfitting solutions.

-The construction of naval vessels and platforms is a complex process, involving the procurement, engineering, fabrication and construction of various components.
+The construction of naval vessels and platforms is a complex process, involving government contracts, procurement, engineering, fabrication and construction of various components.
 Construction is undertaken in shipyards, following which vessels undergo dry docking, sea trials and, finally, launch.

 Modernisation and repair of naval and maritime craft